Dental Implants – Jacksonville, FL

 The Last Tooth Replacement You’ll Ever Need

 Thanks to dental implants, dentists like Dr. Schumacher are finally able to turn back the clock for tooth loss.
 Rather than giving you a prosthetic that relies on your gums or remaining teeth for their stability, he can give you new teeth that sit within your jawbone just like your natural ones.
 The end result is a prosthetic that looks, feels, and functions just like the real thing, and it can be trusted to last multiple times longer compared to regular bridges and dentures.
 Are you ready to put your tooth loss behind you?
-If so, call us today to learn more about dental implants.
+If so, call us today to learn more about dental implants in Jacksonville, FL.

 Why Choose James L. Schumacher

 - CBCT Scanner Ensures a Smooth & Successful Treatment

 A dental implant is actually a small, titanium post that is placed into the jawbone to simulate a missing tooth root.
 There, it will meld with the surrounding bone through a process called osseointegration.
 Once this is complete, the implant can be topped with a crown, bridge, or denture to restore the visible portion of a tooth.
 This two-part construction perfectly mimics real teeth and gives implants a strength and durability that can’t be matched by other options.

 Benefits of Dental Implants